bugdataupload/deeplearningbugs/README.md

-# deep learning bugs
+# Deep Learning Bugs
-In this paper, we conduct an empirical study to analyze the bugs inside a typical deep learning library TensorFlow.
-We analyze 202 bugs that are repaired between December 2017 and March 2019.
+In this paper, we we constructed 1,820 bugs of 3 implementations of a deep learning application.

-In dataset, we provide the URL, summary, evidence and other extracted information of collected bug reports and fixes.
+In dataset, we provide the program logs and a database storing the link between a buggy version and its mutation operator, mutated file and modified line number.